Dementia

 Frequently asked questions (FAQs) about dementia

-Not at this time.
-Although no cure has yet been identified for dementia, your doctor can offer treatments to slow its progression, ease your symptoms, and help improve the quality of your life.
+Although no cure has yet been identified for dementia, your doctor can offer treatments to slow its progression, ease your symptoms and help improve your quality of life.

 An MRI can help identify markers associated with mild cognitive impairment (MCI) and predict who may eventually develop dementia.

-Lewy body dementia (LBD) adversely affects brain cells over time, causing a type of progressive dementia that deteriorates the ability to think and reason and severely impedes independent function.
+Lewy body dementia (LBD) adversely affects brain cells over time, causing a type of progressive dementia that deteriorates the ability to think.
+Over time it leads to a decline in cognitive abilities, visual hallucinations, movement and balance problems, fluctuations in alertness and sleep disturbances.

 Parkinson’s disease is known more as a physical disorder that impacts movement.
 As it progresses, however, Parkinson’s disease can cause cognitive problems, including memory loss and dementia.